ibm-cloud-docs/cloud-databases/hosting-models.md

 | Receive all the available resources in your machine. | Transparent, deterministic CPU allocation.
 Know exactly what your performance will be and scale up and down as your workload requires. |
 | Some of our database offerings, such as MongoDB Enterprise and Elasticsearch Platinum, will be solely provisioned on Isolated Compute.
 Future enhancements, such as cross-region replication may be supported solely on Isolated Compute. | Excludes some database offerings, such as MongoDB Enterprise and Elasticsearch Platinum. |
 | Scalability is based on provided machine sizes. | Scalability is fine-grained and linear from a database-specific minimum configuration up to 28 CPU and 112 GB RAM. |
-{: caption="Table 2.
-Choosing between hosting models" caption-side="bottom"}
+{: caption="Choosing between hosting models" caption-side="bottom"}

 ## Databases availability by hosting model
 {: #hosting-models-availability}